 Bluefield State College

 In the 1880s and 1890s, many Black people migrated to southern West Virginia to work in the mines.
-Because of this, local African American leaders reasoned that having a colored-focused school would improve their community.
+Because of this, local African-American leaders reasoned that having a colored-focused school would improve their community.

-While Bluefield State maintains its HBCU status, the college’s student population currently is more than 85 percent white (primarily due to a 1954 court ruling encouraging the integration of public schools).
+While Bluefield State maintains its HBCU status, the college’s student population is currently more than 85 percent white (primarily due to a 1954 court ruling encouraging the integration of public schools).

 The school’s attractive location and affordability encouraged white students in the 1970s to enroll — and later form the majority of — the student body.

 On its 50-acre campus, the college now offers more than 40 baccalaureate and associate degrees in business, humanities, STEM, and nursing.

 💰 Tuition and Fees: Resident: $4,042, Non-resident: $7,641 (per semester)

 ✔️ Acceptance Rate: 83 percent

 West Virginia State University